ComputeCanada/molmodsim-amber-md-lesson/_episodes/13-Running_Simulations.md

 {: .file-content}

 - There are several molecular dynamics programs in AMBER package: *sander, sander.MPI, pmemd, pmemd.MPI, pmemd.cuda*, and *pmemd.cuda.MPI*.
-- *Sander* is distributed free, *pmemd* is high performance binary which requires a license.
+- *Sander* is a free CPU-only simulation engine.
+A high-performance simulation program is available free of charge for non-commercial use under the name *pmemd*.
+A license agreement must be signed by users to use.

 Submission script *submit.sh*:
 ~~~